-- Anyone from across Long Island, not just in Suffolk, who has contacted the New York State Department of Health at 888-364-3065 and is part of the highest-risk population as determined by DOH will be tested.
+Anyone from across Long Island, not just in Suffolk, who has contacted the New York State Department of Health at 888-364-3065 and has been deemed high risk or symptomatic by DOH will be tested.
 Anyone who believes they’re at risk should call the DOH Hotline, 888-364-3065, and talk to experts to determine if and how they should be tested.

 Isolation is strictly enforced.
 The CDC has guidelines to limit staff exposure to these potentially infected COVID-19 patients before test results are available.